Planning a Construction Project

 - For farm storage barns: What equipment will be stored in the barn, and what clearances will be required to allow easy access?
 Will it be more convenient to have large doors at each end for access?
 What type of doors will allow for the most convenient access?
 How wide should the barn be to allow for easy stacking of produce or feed?

 Sketch out a floor plan to help you visualize your proposed layout.
 This will give you a pretty good idea of the overall length and width of your building.
 Try our floor plan maker to get a quick idea of the space you need by adding common objects to the floor space.
-Alternatively, see our floor plan page for a selection of floor plans.
+Alternatively, see our floor plan page for a selection of metal building floor plans.

 Plan your layout by drawing it on graph paper, each square representing 5 feet.
 Place cutouts of the items you want to store in the building on paper to get an idea of what will work best for your particular setup.